“Cause if you like it, then you shoulda put a ring on it.”—Beyoncé, world-renowned DIY plumber

 2. Foul Odor in the Bathroom

-3. Water Leaking through the Ceiling or Floor
+3. Water Leaking Through the Ceiling or Floor

 4. A Wobbling Toilet

-Even if there aren’t any other issues with your toilet when it’s wobbling, the movement can damage the wax ring, which can lead to the other issues mentioned above, so it’s important to fix a wobbling toilet sooner rather than later.
+Even if there aren’t any other problems with your wobbling toilet and you’ve created a great playlist to go with it, toilet movement can damage the wax ring.
+That’s why it’s so important to fix a wobbling toilet sooner rather than later.
 If your toilet wobbles due to a broken flange, you’ll need to install a new flange in addition to the new wax ring.